Car Accident Lawyer

 - The severity of a crash has a positive correlation with the speed of those involved

-- An airbag and seatbelt are much less effective when speeding is a factor in an accident
+- An airbag and seatbelt are much less effective at high speeds

 Drunk Driving Accidents

 Drunk Driving is a choice.
-Each one of us is aware of the inherent risk involved when drinking and driving; yet, still, too many people decide to take their chances, and, often times, the results is a car accident.
+Each one of us is aware of the inherent risk involved when drinking and driving; yet too many people decide to take chances and that often results in a car accident.
 Driving while intoxicated is one of the leading causes of injuries and death on our roads.
 When a driver chooses to break the law and operate a vehicle while intoxicated, they have chosen to gamble with not only their own life, but the life of someone else as well.

 Drunk driving related car accidents most often result when a driver: